 7).
 Age dependent decrease in plasma lipid levels

-The plasma cholesterol levels of WHHL rabbits are gradually decreased with age (Metabolism 2000; 49: 552-556).
+The plasma cholesterol levels of WHHL rabbits are gradually decreased with age (Metabolism 2000; 49: 552-556), but the reason is unclear.
 The HMG-CoA reductase activity of the liver microsomal fraction is increased above 12 month-old.
-The ACAT activity is decreased between 2 month-old and 6 month-old and remains constant thereafter.
+The ACAT activity is decreased between 2 and 6 month-old and remains constant thereafter.
 The activity of cholesterol-7a hydroxylase is almost constant.
-The cholesterol contents in the whole liver and the microsome fraction are constant.
-The VLDL secretion rate is decreased with age.
+The cholesterol content in the whole liver and in the microsome fraction remains constant.
+The VLDL secretion rate from the liver is decreased with age.

 2. Atherosclerosis